RockLi/rockli.github.com/_posts/2014-06-28-guava-a-super-lightweight-high-performance-web-framework-for-python-written-in-c.md

 * More unittests for covering the basic features of Guava

-* Write more fundation data strutures to remove PyObject from the core guava codes, so other guys can easily port the guava framework to other languages like Ruby, PHP, Lua...
+* Write more fundation data strutures to remove PyObject related data structures from the core guava codes, so other guys can easily port the guava framework to other languages like Ruby, PHP, Lua... and the core guava codes can become a standalone project.

 * Features requested from you guys!